computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 unusual warmth of pigeons makes it difficult for their pathogens to survive in the human body and makes their little feet feel warm to the touch!

-Many people are horrified by pigeon-directed cruelty like Avitrol and live pigeon shoots, but pigeons are one of the four species that can be killed without restriction under federal law.
-You can shoot them as they're ejected from a box, and that's perfectly fine legally.
+Many people are horrified by pigeon-directed cruelty like Avitrol and [live pigeon shoots](https://www.youtube.com/watch?v=-3Daqrcob7M), but pigeons are one of the four species that can be killed without restriction under federal law.
+You can shoot domestic birds as they're ejected from a box, and that's perfectly fine legally.
 The three other unprotected species are sparrows, starlings, and [nutria](https://www.youtube.com/watch?v=u_H4my-TRgs).

 Pigeons exist in this legal gray area because they're a non-native species.